new-coyote/nuevo-coyote/site/page/what.md

       minorities.)
   - type: block-text
     heading: 2023 Annual Benefit Report
-    content: New Coyote is a certified benefit company, which means that we believe in the 3 P’s practice of putting People and Planet first because it means more Profit for those who see the wisdom in serving the “greater good.”
+    content: New Coyote is a certified [Benefit Corporation for Good](https://benefitcorporationsforgood.com/), which means that we
+      believe in the practice of 3 P’s, putting People and Planet first because it means more Profit for those who see the wisdom in serving the “greater good.”
 Check out our [Annual Benefit
       Report](/post/2024-06-10-new-coyote-consulting-2023-annual-benefit-corporation-report/)
       to see what we accomplished in 2023 and what we have planned for the future.